seven1m/jqtal/README.md

 # jqtal

-JavaScript Template Attribute Language
+jQuery Template Attribute Language

-Built specifically for Backbone.js and jQuery (but should also be useful sans Backbone).
+Built specifically to complement Backbone.js (but should also be useful sans Backbone).

-Inspired by Zope TAL [link](link).

 ## Example Usage